Are you having a problem with your WordPress emails not sending?

 Or perhaps your emails are sending but simply heading straight to the recipient’s spam folder (or even being blocked before reaching their inbox).

-The solution we’ll show you will be 100% free for most WordPress sites (you'll only need to pay if your site sends a lot of emails).
+The solution we’ll show you will be 100% free for most WordPress websites (you'll only need to pay if your site sends a lot of emails).
 This fix will work for all types of WordPress transactional emails with the following issues:

 - WordPress user registration emails not sending.